Buy Now, Pay Later (BNPL)...On Your Credit Card: Data

+We use anonymized UK credit card transactions data sourced from multiple banks and credit card issuers.\footnote{See \cite{baker2021household} for a review of household financial transaction data.} These data are created to be a real-time leading indicator used by industry to track spending (in aggregate and also of particular firms, sectors, and regions) and are provided to us under an academic licence.\footnote{These are similar to data used in the US by \cite{chetty2020real} to track the COVID-19 pandemic in real-time.
+See \cite{vavra2021tracking} for a review of using private sector administrative micro data for tracking the COVID-19 pandemic.} Our data include approximately one million credit cards held by UK consumers between December 2018 \& September 2022.
+For context, the median UK credit cardholder holds one credit card \citep{gathergood2016can,gathergood2019individuals}.
+The Online Appendix contains additional descriptive analysis on these data.

-Each transaction includes a variety of details including the amount of spending, textual information on where the spending occurred, whether the transaction was online or offline, merchant category code, and a derived categorisation of the spend.
-Each transaction has an anonymized account identifier to enable tracking of accounts over time.
-For each account we observe the postcode sector of the cardholder’s address.
-In the UK, postcode sectors are very granular geographies: There are over 11,000 postcode sectors in the UK with each sector containing approximately 3,000 addresses.
-We use Office for National Statistics (ONS) data to merge these postcode sectors to higher levels of geographies (Local Authority District and NUTS1).
-We also observe the age range of the cardholder.
+Each transaction record provides details including the spending amount and tagged information on the type of spending.
+Each transaction has an anonymized card-account identifier to enable tracking over time.
+For each card-account we observe the cardholder's age range and geography (`postcode sector').
+Postcode sectors are very granular geographies: there are over 11,000 postcode sectors in the UK with each sector containing approximately 3,000 addresses.
+As these are a dataset of credit card spending they do not include when or whether the consumer made credit card repayments, their cost of borrowing, whether they made payments via debit cards, or have unpaid BNPL payments due.